jordancclive/RivCon-Dev-JS/--README.md

 Quick notes:

-Why is JavaScript a high order language?
-...All datatypes (including functions) can be passed as an input argument and/or output return value.

 put ----> 'use strict';  <---- in your code (at the beginning) and any JavaScript compiler will utilize the ES2015 ES6 compiler when it runs your code.

-Deep inspection of something:   console.dir(x)